-This program is intended for those who hold a master's degree and who require additional graduate credits in order to be eligible for the credential, Licensed Professional Counselor (LPC) in New Jersey.
+This program is intended for those who hold a master's degree and who wish to become a licensed professional counselor (LPC) in New Jersey.
 According to the N.J.
-Professional Counselor Licensing Act, to become a Licensed Professional Counselor, a candidate must have achieved a graduate degree in counseling and as part of the graduate study, successfully completed a minimum of 60 graduate semester hours, 45 of which must be distributed across eight of nine designated areas.
+Professional Counselor Licensing Act, to become a licensed professional counselor, a candidate must have achieved a graduate degree in counseling and as part of the graduate study, successfully completed a minimum of 60 graduate semester hours, 45 of which must be distributed across eight of nine designated areas.

 Students who have earned an M.A. in Counseling, but who have not earned the requisite 60 credit hours or who have not met the appropriate distribution requirements for professional licensure, may apply for admission to this program.
 Academic programs for these students are developed based on review of the individual candidates' official graduate transcript(s).
-The Program Coordinator will assist each candidate in planning for the completion of areas/courses needed to satisfy educational requirements for licensing in New Jersey.
+The Program Coordinator will assist the candidate in planning for the completion of areas/courses needed to satisfy educational requirements for licensing in New Jersey.

-- A completed application (on paper or online) - M.A. in Counseling, M.A. in Counseling Psychology or M.A. in Counselor Education - Official graduate transcript(s) - One letter of recommendation - A personal interview with the program coordinator
+- A completed application (on paper or online) - M.A. in Counseling, M.A. in Counseling Psychology or M.A. in Counselor Education - Official graduate transcript(s) - One letter of recommendation - Writing sample: In lieu of the statement of objectives on the application, submit a research-based paper of 5-10 pages that was previously submitted in a graduate counseling course.
+APA style preferred. - Personal interview

-Post-Master applicants who completed an M.A. in Counseling at Caldwell University
+Post-Master applicants who completed an M.A. in Counseling at Caldwell College

-- Request of the registrar that their graduate transcript be sent to the Office of Graduate Studies - Participate in an individual interview with the Program Coordinator in order to plan future coursework
+- Request of the registrar that their graduate transcript be sent to the Office of Graduate Studies - Participate in an individual interview with the Program Coordinator or a group interview in order to plan future coursework